pixelbar/pixelbar.github.io/_posts/2026-03-17-meshcore-workshop.md

 And use it to send out our first messages.

-For the more advanced Meshcore users, we're go over how to manage a repeater, and how to perform an 'over-the-air' update.
+For the more advanced Meshcore users, we're going to go over how to manage a repeater, and how to perform an 'over-the-air' update.

 **Preparations**